constructor21/peal_web_v2/README.md

 The reason the flash was happening is because the dom was rendering before firebase runs to see if we are logged in or not

+Firesbase auth UID matches corresponding firestore doc ID

 TODO:
-Check if you keep adding campaigns will the footer dynamically get pushed down the page Get the validation sigin code from Peal_Web v1
+Check if you keep adding campaigns will the footer dynamically get pushed down the page ... it's not.
+Fix it Get the validation sigin code from Peal_Web v1
 If there are no campaigns created then have a header that prompts user to click the create campaign button Figure out how to make the footer a lower height but still dynamic (not a fixed px height)